 Choosing a radio to take with you camping is quite different to choosing one for the home.
 You can’t rely on mains power, so you need something with very good battery life or the ability to be powered by solar power or winding a handle.
 You also want something small and light that won’t take up much space in your backpack.

-We’ve researched the market and picked out five of the best camping radios available in the UK in 2019.
+We’ve researched the market and picked out five of the best camping radios available in the UK.

 1. Duronic Apex